UMNLibraries/hub.indexer/README.md

     api_key: "<key here>"
     base_url: "http://hub-services.lib.umn.edu/api/v1/transform"
 ```
+__Note__: S3 Configuration is optional.
+It is also possible to index from local files (see below).

 ### Test the transformation profile

-`./run.sh  -l 5 -b dpla.hub.your.bucket.here -t true`
+`./run.sh --directory /directory/to/your/json/files -l 5 --batch_id some.name.here -t true`

-The above command will transform five records (from the specified bucket that contains records in the DPLA
-JSON-LD format) and then output them following the rules established in your profile.json file (e.g. transformed
-into Blacklight-compliant solr docs).
+The above command will load five DPLA JSON-LD records from your local file system, submit them along with to the http://hub-services.lib.umn.edu transformer gateway along with the transformation rules located in the  `./profile/profile.json` file and then output them as solr docs) into a file in the `./transformed` directory of this repository.
+This way, you can see exactly what is being set to your solr instance.

 ## Usage Examples

 Index all records in a bucket:

 `./run.sh -b dpla.hub.your.bucket.here`

+Index all records from a local directory:

+`./run.sh --directory /directory/to/your/json/files --batch_id some.name.here -t true`

 Limit indexing to 10000 records in a bucket